Open-EO/openeo-eodc-driver/README.md

 #### Set environment variables

 Copy the `sample.env` file and the `/sample-envs` folder to to `.env` and `/envs`, respectively.
 The latter are included in the `.gitignore` by default.
 Do not change this.
 Variables in the `.env`file are used in `docker-compose.yml` when bringing up the project, while variables in the individual env files in `/envs` are available within each respective container.
-The following is the list of files to updte:
+The following is the list of files to update.

+It should be mentioned that most of the env variables are prefixed with `OEO_` those variables are used by [dynaconf](https://dynaconf.readthedocs.io/en/latest/index.html) - the configuration management tool we use.
+The env variables which are not prefixed are used outside of Python and are directly accessed as environment variables without prior validation.

-- `.env` : note that you MUST create manually the folder specififed for 'LOG_DIR'
+- `.env` : note that you MUST create manually the folder specified for 'LOG_DIR'
+- `envs/csw.env`
 - `envs/data.env`
-- `envs/eodatareaders.env`: do not change the content in this env file
 - `envs/gateway.env`
 - `envs/jobs.env`
-- `envs/oidc.env`
+- `envs/files.env`
 - `envs/processes.env`
 - `envs/pycsw.env`
 - `envs/rabbitmq.env`